Satisfactory Academic Progress

 Loss of eligibility for financial aid

 On the basis of the SAP evaluation, Title IV HEA program funds may be suspended for any of the following reasons:

-- Student fails to achieve the required G.P.A.
+- A student fails to achieve the required G.P.A.

-- Student is not successfully completing their education program at the required pace.
+- A student is not successfully completing their education program at the required pace.

-- Student is unable to complete the program within the allotted time frame.
+- A student is unable to complete the program within the allotted time frame.

 The student is suspended from federal financial aid eligibility only and may not receive additional financial aid funds.
 However, they may continue enrollment at this University either without any financial assistance or, if eligible, with the assistance of private loans.
 The Financial Aid Office can supply the student with additional information regarding these loans.